titansol/pmc/README.md

 # proxymyclass
-A website about a home work, assignments, and exam service.
+A website for a company that offers home work, assignments, and exam services.